Why Are Reappraisals Necessary?

 Reappraisals keep our property tax system fair.
 It’s that simple.
 The State of Tennessee requires All County Assessor's of Property to conduct mass reappraisals every four to six years; Madison County is on a four (4) year reappraisal schedule.

-2018 was a Reappraisal Year for Madison County, TN
+2022 is the Next Reappraisal Year for Madison County, TN

 Reappraisals allow the Assessor to adjust property values so that every property in Madison County is appraised at 100% fair market value.
 January 1 of each Reappraisal year is the only day property is appraised at 100% of Fair Market Value.